 If you believe you haven’t received all the wages you are due, we can help.
-Contact our unpaid wages lawyer at Feldman Legal Group for skilled, experienced representation.
-Call us today at 877-946-8293.
+Contact a Tampa unpaid wages lawyer at Feldman Legal Group for skilled, experienced representation.
+Call us today to speak to a seasoned employment law attorney.

 Employers found guilty of wage violations can be assessed penalties, paid to you, as well as assigned responsibility for paying your legal costs.

 Florida law protects those who work within the state.
 If you believe your employer is not paying you the wages you have earned, contact the attorneys at Feldman Legal Group at 877-946-8293.
 We have a proven reputation for helping our clients recover unpaid wages.

 The answer to this often-asked question is yes.
 However, you must understand the basics regarding unpaid wages.
 You want to be sure that you are, in fact, legally entitled to the monies which you believe you have been denied.
 And you want to confirm that you are being paid appropriately for the work you are doing.
 That said, your first step, if an issue arises, should be to speak with your employer.
 After all, mistakes can happen and can be rectified.
 However, if your employer is not receptive to your questions, you may want to contact a labor lawyer.